 Daniel Grotta has been a freelancer his entire career, and has never been on staff anywhere.
 This has given him the personal creative control that has allowed him to make a rather good living writing about what fascinates him, work with the people he most admires and devote whatever energy and time is required to write a great story.
-It has also translated into a very varied and interesting career, which has included being a war correspondant, photojournalist, author, investigative journalist, book and music critic, features writer, columnist and technology reviewer.
+It has also translated into a very varied and interesting career, which has included being a war correspondant, photojournalist, author, investigative journalist, book and music critic, features writer, columnist, technology reviewer and publisher.

 Daniel has authored well over 1,500 stories for prominent magazines and newspapers, such as Islands, Philadelphia Inquirer, Readerís Digest, the London Sunday Times Magazine, American Heritage, Parade, Saturday Review, PC Magazine, Philadelphia Magazine, Learís Magazine, Harper's Magazine, and many others.

 Daniel has authored numerous books, including the first biography of J.R.R.
 Tolkien, which was in continuous publication for over 30 years .
 His short fiction has appeared in "Asimovís" and "Focus Magazine."
 His fiction includes Honor, a Black Bear, Pennsylvania novella, and Seven from Haven -- gentle ghost stories with an O'Henry-like charm and sensibility .

-Recognized, also, as one of the premier experts on digital cameras, Daniel is a member of The Authors Guild, the Overseas Press Club, American Society of Journalists & Authors, SFWA, and is a former member of the National Book Critics Circle.
+Recognized, also, as one of the premier experts on digital cameras, Daniel is a member of The Authors Guild, the Overseas Press Club, American Society of Journalists & Authors, SFWA, and the National Book Critics Circle.

 Please share this page: